rohanchandra/type-theme/README.md

 ### Search

-The search feature can be activated in the `_config.yml` file by changing its value from false to true.
+The search feature can be activated in the `_config.yml` file by changing its value from `false` to `true`.

 ```yml
   #Scripts
   search: true
 ```

 Once activated, the search bar will appear in the header.
-It is working with [lunr.js](https://lunrjs.com/) and search through the title, tag and content of your posts.
+This feature uses [Lunr](https://lunrjs.com/) and searches through the title, tags and content of your posts.

 ### Subtitles
 A subtitle can be displayed below your title on permalink post pages.